zuku/font16seg/README.md

 # Develop

+If you are interested in the font16seg development.
+This section may help you.

+The font16seg is developed for the MicroPython environment.
+However, it is difficult to develop and test on the MicroPython runtime.
+Therefore, CPython runtime is used for development and testing.

+## Setup

+1. Setup Python 3.11
+2. Install pipenv
+    * `pip install pipenv`
+3. Install dependencies using pipenv
+    * `pipenv sync --dev`

 ## Tests
 ```
 $ pipenv run test
 ```

 ## Build

+The `mpy-cross` command is required to build `font16seg.mpy` file.
+Compile the `mpy-cross` command in the following steps.

+1. Download MicroPython 1.12 source code
+2. Unarchive and compile `mpy-cross`
+    * `tar -xvf micropython-1.12.tar.gz`
+    * `cd micropython-1.12/mpy-cross/`
+    * `make`
+    * Copy the `mpy-cross` command to the directory listed in `$PATH`

+Then run `build` command.

 ```
 $ pipenv run build
 ```

+`font16seg.mpy` file is created in the `dist` directory.

 ## Package
 ```